 Halo effect concerns the preferential attitude that we have toward certain individuals or organizations.
 Because we are impressed with their knowledge or expertise in a certain area or areas, we unconsciously begin to give their opinions special credence in other areas as well.
 This would, for example, be exhibited when sports stars express their political opinions and the public gives strong weight to what they say.
 There is no logical reason to think that they have sound political opinions just because they have great skill in the realm of sports.

 Overconfident bias is particularly easy to understand.
-It basically amounts to the idea that an individual decision maker trusts his own judgment (usually his intuition) and allows that judgment to override evidence to the contrary.
-His opinion counts more strongly to him than that of experts who are more knowledgeable and often more than factual data that contradicts his views.
+It basically amounts to the idea that an individual decision maker trusts their own judgment (usually their intuition) and allows that judgment to override evidence to the contrary.
+Their opinion counts more strongly to him than that of experts who are more knowledgeable and often more than factual data that contradicts their views.
 From an organizational standpoint, as managers and employees become more knowledgeable about an issue, the less likely they are to display overconfidence.
 And overconfidence is most likely to arise when employees are considering issues outside of their area of expertise.

 Some decision makers prefer to avoid change and maintain the status quo.
 This desire, perhaps unrecognized, often leads them to favor ideas that do not lead to significant changes.
 Evidence and ideas that support change are neglected as a result.